redis/redis-doc/docs/manual/config.md

 be used instead.

-Make sure to also modify the `redis.conf` file accordingly to the configuration you set using [CONFIG SET](/commands/config-set).
-You can do it manually, or starting with Redis 2.8, you can just use [CONFIG REWRITE](/commands/config-rewrite), which will automatically scan your `redis.conf` file and update the fields which don't match the current configuration value.
+Make sure to also modify the `redis.conf` file accordingly to the configuration you set using [`CONFIG SET`](/commands/config-set).
+You can do it manually or you can use [`CONFIG REWRITE`](/commands/config-rewrite), which will automatically scan your `redis.conf` file and update the fields which don't match the current configuration value.
 Fields non existing but set to the default value are not added.
 Comments inside your configuration file are retained.

 Configuring Redis as a cache
 ---

-If you plan to use Redis just as a cache where every key will have an expire set, you may consider using the following configuration instead (assuming a max memory limit of 2 megabytes as an example):
+If you plan to use Redis as a cache where every key will have an expire set, you may consider using the following configuration instead (assuming a max memory limit of 2 megabytes as an example):